-The survey on migrating bat in the surrounding of Hesselø is done for the first time.
-Therefore, direct comparison to other similar studies in the area is impossible.
-Information collected in a similar setup exists for projects the Baltic Sea and in northern part of Kattegat.
+The information on migrating bat in southern Kattegat is done for the first time.
+Therefor direct comparing to other similar studies in the area is impossible.
+Information collected in a similar setup exists for projects the Baltic Sea and in Northern part of Kattegat.
 However, none of the survey data are publicly available.